 What Causes a PCL Injury?

 A PCL injury usually occurs by forced hyperextension or a posterior translation of the tibia.
 It is common in motor vehicle accidents (knee into dashboard) and a sports-related injury (landing in a kneeling position or hyperextension).
-It can also be injured in high rotational injuries and in association with an ACL and/or MCL injury.
+Your PCL can also be injured in high rotational injuries and associated with an ACL or MCL injury.
 (Margheritini et al., 2002)

 What are the Symptoms of a PCL Tear?

-The diagnosis of a PCL injury is made by several methods.
+Several methods make the diagnosis of a PCL injury.
 Patients who have a PCL injury can sometimes be unaware and may notice disability rather than instability.
 Symptoms are often vague.
-Unlike an ACL injury, when many will hear or feel a "pop" in their knee, PCL injuries can be silent in isolation.
+Unlike an ACL injury, when many will hear or feel a “pop” in their knee, PCL injuries can be silent in isolation.
 (Brown JR, Trojian TH.
 2004, Margheritini et al., 2002)

 How is a PCL Tear Diagnosed?

-An MRI may also be used to determine if the posterior cruciate ligament is torn, and also to look for signs of any associated injuries in the knee, such as bone bruising, meniscus damage and other ligament damage.
+An MRI may also be used to determine if the posterior cruciate ligament is ruptured or overstretched., and also to look for signs of any associated injuries in the knee, such as bone bruising, meniscus damage and other ligament damage.